Find Trade Colleges

 The following schools top our list of the Most Popular Architectural Engineering Technology Associate Degree Colleges.

 Our 2023 rankings named Suffolk County Community College the most popular school in New York for architectural engineering technology students working on their associate degree.
-Located in the large suburb of Selden, Suffolk County Community College is a public college with a fairly large student population.
+Located in the suburb of Selden, Suffolk County Community College is a public school with a fairly large student population.

 About 32% of the students majoring in ae tech at the school are women while 68% are male.